sentinel-official/docs/docs/full-node-setup/public-rpc-api/domain.md

 ---
-title: Register a Domain Name
+title: Register Your Domain
 sidebar_position: 3
 ---

-# Register a Domain Name
+# Register Your Domain

 First of all, you need to register a domain.
 It is recommended to prioritize privacy, so consider paying with Bitcoin and using services that accept it, such a [Njalla](https://njal.la/) or [NameCheap](https://www.namecheap.com/).
 We will use **NameCheap** for this guide.